bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 In essence the steps are

-1) Power down the Seagate Central.
+1) Power down then power up the Seagate Central.
-2) After a few seconds power up the Seagate Central.
-3) Wait 20 or so seconds for the LED status light on top of the unit to turn from amber to flashing green.
+2) Wait 20 or so seconds for the LED status light on top of the unit to turn from amber to flashing green.
-4) Execute steps 1 - 4 a total of four times in a row.
+3) Execute first 2 steps again four times in a row.
 5) Power up the unit.
 It should now attempt to load the backup / alternate version of firmware

 If the unit is accessable via ssh then the best places to search for troubleshooting data include the system bootup log as displayed by the **dmesg** command and the system log stored at /var/log/syslog